blairliikala/ee_ldap/README.md

 Everyone's directory services are slightly different so there may always be additional parameters needed in the LDAP searching fucntions

-Also the Super Admin (ID 1) is skipped.
+The Super Admin (ID 1) is skipped.

+When LDAP is down, or the login is incorrect then EE's native login takes over.